 Mayakovsky himself defined the genre of ‘The Bathhouse’ as ‘satirical play with circus and fireworks’.
 Therefore, satirical message of Nikolai Roshchin’s production is uncertain, lacks concrete and easily definable details.
 The message can also hardly be ascribed to any period in history, bearing certain soul of macabre.
-It is no coincidence though, that performance begins with the scene of performance approval by the Arts Council and its interrogations of misunderstood and ostracized theatre director – a scene that truly brings 1920s plot close to present days.
+It is no coincidence though, that performance begins with the interlude of performance approval by the Arts Council and its interrogations of misunderstood and ostracized theatre director – a scene that truly brings 1920s plot close to present days.

 This production is going to be Nikolai Roshchin’s second rendition of this play by Vladimir Mayakovsky after January 2017 production for the New Stage of the Alexandrinsky Theatre.
 Although bearing new spacial and designing solutions, suitable for the Main Stage, the production, however, preserves original concepts of Meyerhold’s theatre – uniform costumes, atmosphere of a three-ring circus and tragic carnival – all rethought in a contemporary-theatre expression.

 This is the first time ever that Vladimir Mayakovsky’s ‘The Bathhouse’ will be staged at the Main Stage of the Alexandrinsky Theatre.